allvpv/website/content/haotic-journey-through-envvars/index.md

 Yes, POSIX-specified utilities use uppercase envvars, but that's not *prescriptive* for your programs.
-Quite the contrary: you're *encouraged* to use lowercase for your envvars so they don’t collide with the standard "system" tools.
+Quite the contrary: you're *encouraged* to use lowercase for your envvars so they don’t collide with the standard tools.

 The only strict rule is that a variable name cannot contain an equals sign.
 POSIX requires compliant applications to preserve all variables that conform to